iffa/pbap-android/README.md

-# pbap-android (proof-of-concept)
+# pbap-android

-Feel free to submit issues, pull requests or just learn from the code.
+Android app for transfering contacts from one phone to another via Bluetooth.

 ### License